drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/5_drash_approved_services/etag.md

   <
   ```

-  As you can see, the response supplied a new header: "ETag".
+  As you can see, the response supplied the `ETag` header.
 This means that this exact response body is identified by that value.
-Should you make another request, the response time should be faster, though in our case it may not because our resource is very small.
-If you change the content of the response body and make a new request, you no longer receive a cached response, but a new etag is set for this body to follow up any other further requests.
+Should you make another request, the response time should be faster, though in our case it may not be because our resource is very small.
+If you change the content of the response body and make a new request, you no longer receive a cached response, but a new `ETag` is set for this body to follow up subsequent requests.

 ## How It Works

-Once a resource method is called, `ETag` will generate a cryptographical hash, using the response body, and will set the ETag header, supplied this new hash as the value.
-Should the `weak` option be called, the value has `W/` as a prefix, to tell the browser this is a weak ETag.
+Once a resource method is called, `ETagService` will generate a cryptographical hash, using the response body, and will set the `ETag` header using the hash as the value.
+Should the `weak` option be called, the value will have a `W/` prefix to tell the browser this is a weak ETag.

-This is why the etag changes - because it's generated from the body, so when the body changes, the hash changes.
+This is why the `ETag` header changes -- because it is generated from the response body.
+So, when the body changes, the hash changes.